 YOU MUST prop the tailgate when you open it for service or maintenance.
-Use the instructions that follow and prop the tailgate with the factory-installed tailgate props.
+Use the instructions that follow and prop the tailgate with either the factory-installed tailgate props or a tailgate prop built specifically for your unit.

-Observe and obey the following DANGER and WARNING notices while you prop the body with the factory body props.
+Observe and obey the following DANGER and WARNING notices while you prop the tailgate with the factory tailgate props.